To make the tartare:

-- Grind the steak, or hand-chop very finely.
-Add all tartare ingredients, taste, and season with salt and pepper.
+- Grind or finely hand-chop steak and add to a mixing bowl.
+Stir in remaining ingredients, taste, and season with salt and pepper.

 - Preheat oven to 500 degrees.
 Divide dough and fold each half into itself, creating a round loaf.
 Place seam side down on baking tray.
-(Note: It doesn’t have to be perfect; remember it’s going to be crumbs.)
 Bake for roughly 40 minutes, checking after 30 minutes for doneness.
 Once bread has cooled, cut it into cubes and pulse in a food processor.
 (Chef note: Other great uses for this bread include black croutons or a snack, smeared with high-quality ricotta and drizzled with olive oil.)

-Keep in mind that you’ll probably need more eggs (all at room temperature) than you think; they might break on you.
-If you need 2, cook 4.
+Keep in mind that you’ll probably need more eggs than you intend to use, as some might break on you.
+If you need two, you should probably cook four.
 Bring a pot of water to a rolling boil.
-While water is heating, make an ice bath in a large bowl.
-Place eggs in boiling water, 1 at a time, using a slotted spoon or a spider.
-Cook for 5 minutes and 10 seconds.
-Plunge into ice bath.
-Once cool, carefully peel.
+While water is heating, prepare an ice bath in a large bowl.
+Place eggs in boiling water, one at a time, using a slotted spoon or a spider.
+Cook for 5 minutes and 10 seconds, then immediately plunge into ice bath.
+Once eggs cooled, carefully peel them.
 Store in a bowl submerged in water so they don’t rest on themselves.

 This is a great way to use up scraps.
 Buy a watermelon, eat it, and enjoy it.
 Save rinds in the biggest pieces possible.
 Depending on how much you have to pickle, you may need a little more brine, or a little less.
-If you don’t have watermelon rinds, use this basic recipe to pickle something else!
+If you don’t have watermelon rinds, use this basic recipe to pickle something else.

 - Pour off all the water, cover rinds with pickle brine, and bring to a boil once more.
 Once boiling, turn off and allow to cool.
 Store pickles in a plastic container covered in the brine for up to a month.